AllgeierSchweiz/azure-openai-lab/series/A Hands-on Exploration of the Azure OpenAI API (Part 6 of 6).md

 path_output = r"/workspaces/azure-openai-lab/data/omni-ingredients.csv"
 omni_ingredients.to_csv(path_output, sep='\t', encoding='utf-8', index=False)
 ```
-We can now use this as an input for our implementations in Parts 3, 4, and 5.
+We can now use this as an input for our implementations in [Part 3][A-Hands-on-Exploration-of-the-Azure-OpenAI-APIs-part-3], [Part 4][A-Hands-on-Exploration-of-the-Azure-OpenAI-APIs-part-4], and [Part 5][A-Hands-on-Exploration-of-the-Azure-OpenAI-APIs-part-5].

 <br/><br/>